 \section{Limitations}

 \begin{enumerate} \item Due to resource limitations, we focused on testing only travel-domain dataset, but did not include popular open source faithfulness dataset.
-We justify that real-world dataset are often more challenging than research domain dataset, as there exist more noise in real-world data.
-We believe our approach can be generalizable to other domains. \item Due to legal and privacy constraints, we do not plan to release our dataset as some of it contains sensitive customer information. \item Due to security concerns, the proxy service used for LLM testing contains enterprise guardrails which moderate incoming and outgoing data.
-Thus, the latency reported in Table \ref{tab:latency} would be higher than directly calling OpenAI and Bedrock APIs. \item Due to resource limitations, we were not able to evaluate a larger model from the Anthropics family, such as the Claude3.5-Sonnet \citep{anthropic2024claude3_5}.
+We justify that real-world datasets are often more challenging than research domain datasets, as there exists more noise in real-world data.
+We believe that our approach can be generalized to other domains. \item Due to security concerns, the proxy service used for LLM testing contains enterprise guardrails which moderate incoming and outgoing data.
+Thus, the latency reported in Table \ref{tab:latency} would be higher than directly calling OpenAI and Bedrock APIs. \item Due to resource limitations, we were unable to evaluate a larger model from the Anthropics family, such as the Claude3.5-Sonnet \citep{anthropic2024claude3_5}.
 It was not our intention to make an unfair comparison using only a smaller Claude model. \item Due to privacy concerns, we are in the process of legal review to determine which sections of the dataset can be made public.